 Expansion Activities

-Challenge your kids to pull out all of the cards and sort them some how.
-They might come up with a character pile, a setting pile, and an other pile.
-Or maybe they’ll sort them by story (works better with the Princess one that has multiple stories included.)
+Challenge your kids to pull out all of the cards and sort them somehow.
+They might come up with a character pile, a setting pile, and another pile.
+Or maybe they’ll sort them by story (works better with the Princess version of the game since it has multiple stories included.)

 They can also handwrite the stories.